BatteriesMaintenance tips

 Top 10 tips for taking care of your deep-cycle battery

-Deep-cycle solar batteries is your energy storage and backup in case of an emergency.
+Deep-cycle solar battery is your energy storage and backup in case of an emergency.
 Its lifetime can go over 10 years or it might not even reach 6 months.
-It all depends on the battery maintenance and how well you treat it.
-These simple tips should help you to extend battery lifespan.
+It all depends on the battery maintenance and how you treat it.
+These simple tips should help you to extend its lifespan.

 1. Keep battery charged

 Lead-acid batteries should be charged as soon as an opportunity presents itself.
-Using a partially-charged battery leads to sulfation: lead-sulfate inside a battery crystallizes and it can no longer be charged.
-Partial charge, however, is less of a problem for lithium-ion batteries.
+Using a partially-charged battery leads to sulfation: lead-sulfate inside a battery crystallises and it can no longer be charged.
+Partial state of charge, however, is less of a problem for lithium-ion batteries.

 2. Avoid extreme temperatures

 High temperatures drastically shorten the lifetime of a battery.
-The normal operating temperature for batteries is 77 °F. According to data of Sandia National laboratories, every 15 °F above that mark is going to halven the lifetime of a battery.
-For example, your battery should last for 6 years on paper.
-If the weather in your area heats up to 85 °F on a regular basis, expect it to last for about 3 years.
+The normal operating temperature for batteries is 77 degrees °F. According to data of Sandia National laboratories, every 15 °F above that mark is going to halve the lifetime of a battery.
+For example, your battery should last for six years on paper.
+If the weather in your area heats up to 85 °F on a regular basis, expect it to last for about three years.
 When the temperature gets really high, it can even provoke an internal explosion of a battery.
 Cold temperatures affect deep-cycle batteries in another way: the capacity of a battery drops and it needs more current to be charged.

 3. Battery doesn't like being inactive

 Buying a battery and saving it for a rainy day is honestly not a great idea.
 Batteries don't like not being used: it shortens their lifespan and decreases efficiency.
 Therefore, if you have a battery, you better put it to work.
 However, sometimes there is simply no use for it.
 Before storing it, charge it fully and disconnect all cables.
-Put a battery in a cold place (not too cold) and give it a boost every 2 month or so.
+Put a battery in a cold place (not too cold) and give it a boost once every two months or so.

 4. Avoid deep discharge

 Lead-acid battery depth of discharge (DOD) is usually around 50% and it's not recommended to discharge it further on a regular basis.
-For example, a battery which is always discharged by 80% can survive up to 250 cycles.
+For example, a battery that is always discharged by 80% can survive up to 250 cycles.
 If it was discharged only by 50 %, it could handle up to 750 cycles.
-Keeping an eye on discharge level of your battery thus directly affects how long should a deep cycle battery last.
 Lithium-ion batteries have a much bigger DOD which reaches 80-90%, but a full discharge should be avoided with any battery you have.

 5. Flooded lead-acid battery needs water